 Therefore, employees need to know how to manage their boundaries.
 It doesn’t mean that people should stop interacting with other employees.
-Maintaining boundaries simply means being mindful of whom you let into your physical and psychological space.
+Maintaining boundaries means being mindful of whom you let into your physical and psychological space.

 Peers differ in their needs, beliefs, values, knowledge and expertise.
-Getting too deep into anyone’s space can lead to difference in opinions which can cause conflicts among employees.
+Getting too deep into anyone’s space can lead to a difference in opinions which can cause conflicts among employees.

 Soft Skills Training Sessions